 A small incision or a direct puncture with the K-wire is made over the planned entry point.
 An incision is recommended to avoid skin damage, which might cause pin-track infection.

-In order to avoid thermal injury, especially to the physis, K-wires should be inserted by hand, or using an oscillating drill.
+To avoid thermal injury, especially to the physis, K-wires should be inserted by hand or using an oscillating drill.

 If a standard drill is used, it must be run as slowly as possible to avoid a thermal effect.